noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

 ### values

+#### cams

-- CAMS: culture, automation, measurement, sharing; mutually reinforcing values; the WHY behind everything devops
+- culture, automation, measurement, sharing; mutually reinforcing values; the WHY behind everything devops
 - culture: who people are, communicate, socialize, and work; people, process, tools, in that order
   - the wall of confusion: how teams can often have opposing objectives and success criteria at the expense of others
     - teams with opposing goals